navidml/NaviLib/README.md

 | [Migration guide](docs/MIGRATION.md) | Preferred names, compatibility aliases, and behavior changes in 0.5 |
 | [Executable walkthrough](examples/walkthrough.py) | Synthetic data, model evaluation, and HTML reports in all three themes |

-After installation, run the complete walkthrough from the repository root:
+The walkthrough lives in the repository.
+Clone it (or download `examples/walkthrough.py`), then run from the repository root:

 ```bash
 python examples/walkthrough.py